-(b) Personnel Sub-Committee
+(b) Appeals Committee

-The Personnel Sub-Committee is a Sub-Committee of the Audit and Governance Committee.
-It is responsible for considering staffing matters including appeals against dismissals and staffing reviews/restructures.
-The Sub-Committee is made up of 3 Elected Members who are appointed by the Audit and Governance Committee.
+The Appeals Committee is responsible for considering staffing matters including appeals against dismissals and staffing reviews/restructures.
+The Committee is made up of 5 Elected Members plus a non-statutory co-opted Independent Person who are appointed by Council.